How to Use BW-921

 During Canadian winters, you may find it beneficial to warm up your silicone moulds prior to use.
 This can be done in the oven at the lowest setting until the inside is warm to the touch.
 The room temperature where pouring occurs should also not be lower than 22C.
 Ideally 24C.
 Wrapping old towels around moulds works to retain heat, preventing candles from cooling down too quickly.
 The use of a heat lamp can also aid in keeping a proper temperature for candles while they cool.

 Dye and fragrance can be added once wax has fully melted.
-I like to add my fragrance around 170F and pour between 160-165F.
+I like to add my fragrance around 168F and pour between 161-163F.
+Make sure to fully stir your fragrance for a minimum of 1 minute.
 Depending on the size of your candle, a second pour may be required.
 When making my candles, I fill my moulds up to only 95%.
 Once the exposed bottom of candle has hardened a bit, I add the wick tab, cut the remainder of the wick and do the final pour to seal it up.
 Please see photos below for more details.

 If you experience: